Apply to Become an Orlando Police Officer

 • No dishonorable discharge from any branch of the military.

-• Must have a valid driver’s license for at least a year and a good driving record.
+• Must have a valid driver’s license.

 • Must be in good physical condition and of good moral character.